2005–06 SIJHL season

 The 2005–06 SIJHL season is the 5th season of the Superior International Junior Hockey League (SIJHL).
 The six teams of the SIJHL played 52-game schedules, except for Minot State University-Bottineau who played a 20-game season.

-In February 2006, the top teams of the league played down for the Bill Salonen Cup, the SIJHL championship.
-The winner of the Bill Salonen Cup competed in the Central Canadian Junior "A" championship, the Dudley Hewitt Cup.
-If successful against the winners of the Ontario Junior Hockey League and Northern Ontario Junior Hockey League, the champion would have then moved on to play in the Canadian Junior Hockey League championship, the 2006 Royal Bank Cup.
+The Fort William North Stars finished the regular season in first place and went on to win the league championship Bill Salonen Cup.
+North Stars' goalie, Carter Hutton, set a league record for shutouts in a season with 10.
+The North Stars then became the first SIJHL team to win the regional championship Dudley Hewitt Cup.